infinum/eightshift-libs/README.md

 This library is aimed at bringing the modern backend development tools to the [Eightshift Boilerplate](https://github.com/infinum/eightshift-boilerplate) or [Eightshift Boilerplate Plugin](https://github.com/infinum/eightshift-boilerplate-plugin), but you can use it on any WordPress project.

+## Manifest cache

+Runtime manifest caches exclude the optional examples fixture data used by provisioning and testing tools.
+Cache entries are rebuilt automatically when the project cache version changes, including after upgrading the library.

 ## Documentation

 **For the full documentation please check this [link](https://eightshift.com).**

 ## Who do I talk to?